LostArtefacts/TRX/docs/trx/COMMANDS.md

 - `/heal`
   Tough day, Lara?
 Heals our girl back to full health.

+- `/burn`
+- `/burn on`
+- `/burn off`
+  Displays a remarkable disregard for basic fire safety.
+Toggles whether or not Lara is on fire.

 - `/give {item_name}`
   `/give {num} {item_name}`
   `/give all`